 Krško NPP has a dedicated onsite fire brigade and details are provided in NAR, Section 3.2.2.1, 3.2.3.2 and 3.2.3.3.

-Radiological consequences of fires: Please provide more details about the methods of addressing the radiological consequences of the fires in the fire analysis and the radiological criteria of acceptance and the corresponding threshold values applicable.
+- 8. Radiological consequences: Please provide description for: - a) Assessment of radiological consequences of a fire in the fire analysis and criteria and corresponding threshold values applicable in the success criteria.